German schools, reopened a month ago, have seen no major coronavirus outbreaks

 Death and hospitalization rates have dropped significantly and seem to remain stable no matter how many people test positive, said Kurth.
 If that remains the case though the flu season, it may be that there’s less cause for concern.

-Rick Noack in Berlin and Michael Birnbaum in Latvia contributed to this report.
+Rick Noack in Berlin and Michael Birnbaum in Riga, Latvia, contributed to this report.